chesterwizzle/Haikuverse/README.md

     * Firebase Storage.
     * Firebase App Check (with Play Integrity for Android and reCAPTCHA Enterprise for Web).
 * **Enabled Google Cloud APIs:** In your Google Cloud project, ensure the following APIs are enabled:
-    * Vertex AI API (for Gemini, Imagen, Embedding API, Vector Search).
+    * Vertex AI API (for Gemini, Imagen, Embedding API, Vector Search, and content safety checks).
-    * Cloud Vision API (for profile image safety checks).
     * Google Cloud Text-to-Speech API.
     * Cloud Build API (usually enabled automatically for Functions deployment).
     * Identity Toolkit API (usually enabled automatically for Firebase Auth).
     * Cloud Functions API.
     * Cloud Scheduler API (for `zeitgeistEngineScheduled`).

 * **Vertex AI Vector Search Indices & Endpoints:** Two primary deployed Vertex AI Vector Search Indices and their corresponding public Index Endpoints must be configured in your Google Cloud Project:
     1.  **Published Stars/Haikus Index:** Used for recommending constellations during haiku publishing.
     2.  **Constellation Fables Index:** Used for building the semantic knowledge graph and theme-based discovery in the Explore Tab.